manufac-code-ai/lmb-tree-trimmer/README.md

 A directory structure visualization tool that generates token-efficient YAML snapshots of file systems for Large Language Model processing.
 Part of the LMbridge suite for bridging local documents to Large Language Model systems.

+## Note

+This repository starts with a single commit to provide a clean, focused version of the project for public sharing.

 ## Contents

 - [Overview](#overview)